manasi98/Search-Engine-For-Video-Games/README.md

 This project uses Streamlit for its front end <br>
 Created as part of a course for Information Retrieval

-Indexing - Whoosh
+Indexing - Whoosh<br>
-FrontEnd - StreamLit
+FrontEnd - StreamLit<br>
-Backend - Python
+Backend - Python<br>
-Rankings used - Vector model, pageRank, Hubs and authority scores, agglomorative clustering Other Features - Query Prediction
+Rankings used - Vector model, pageRank, Hubs and authority scores, agglomorative clustering<br>
+Other Features - Query Prediction<br>